rdeepak2002/reddit-place-clone-server/README.md

 1. Deploy a server application with this code (Heroku can directly deploy this Go project from a GitHub repository)

-2. Add the following to your README.md file
+2. Add the following anywhere to view the image

 ```markdown
 <img alt="image" src="https://website/static/image.png" width="300"/>